-The consolidated financial statements of United appearing in our Annual Report on Form 10-K at December 31, 2016 and December 31, 2015, and for each of the three years in the period ended December 31, 2016 (including the financial statement schedule appearing therein), have been audited by Ernst & Young LLP, independent registered public accounting firm, as set forth in their report thereon, which is incorporated by reference herein.
-Such consolidated financial statements are incorporated by reference in reliance upon such report given on the authority of Ernst & Young LLP as experts in accounting and auditing.
+The consolidated financial statements of United appearing in our Annual Report on Form 10-K for the year ended December 31, 2017 (including the financial statement schedule appearing therein) have been audited by Ernst & Young LLP, an independent registered public accounting firm, as set forth in their reports thereon, and incorporated herein by reference.
+Such consolidated financial statements are incorporated herein by reference in reliance upon such reports given on the authority of Ernst & Young LLP as experts in accounting and auditing.